 What is superheated steam?
 What is saturated steam?
 When water molecules exist in a gaseous-state, at a temperature above the boiling temperature of water, it is called the superheated steam-state.
 Steam only at the boiling-temperature, is called saturated steam.
 The boiling temperature depends on the pressure (e.g. 100°C for 1 atmosphere, or 134°C for 3 atmosphere and so on).

 What is the difference between saturated steam and superheated steam?
 Saturated steam is always steam at the boiling point whereas superheated steam is at a higher temperature that the boiling point (at that pressure).
 The main difference between saturated and superheated steam is that the saturated steam is at a two-phase (liquid and gas) equilibrium temperature – so could contain water droplets, whereas the higher-temperature superheated steam is a high enthalpy gas (called high quality steam as there are no water droplets in it).
 Superheated steam has a higher work-potential compared to saturated steam.
 Work-potential enables mechanical work and chemical reactions.
 Saturated steam on the other hand is often classified as a low quality steam.

 What is high-temperature superheated steam?
-Steam at 250°C above the boiling point is broadly classified as high-temperature superheated steam*.
+Steam above the boiling point at any pressure is broadly classified as high-temperature superheated steam*.
 Practically at least at 10°C above the boiling point.
 For many modern applications of steam, the steam temperature has to be much higher than the boiling temperature (well into the super-heated steam temperature range).
 Higher than the inversion temperature which is the temperature where one extremely quick drying and also antibacterial action can occur.
 This applies to comparisons between drying media, such as convective hot air and convective superheated steam systems.
 Typical steam inversion temperatures are close to 200°C at one atmospheric pressure.